Horizon

-There is also an imaginary astronomical, celestial, or theoretical horizon, part of the horizontal coordinate system, which is an infinite eye-level plane perpendicular to a line that runs (a) from the center of a celestial body (b) through the observer and (c) out to space (see graphic).
+There is also an imaginary astronomical, celestial, or theoretical horizon, part of the horizontal coordinate system, which is an infinite eye-level plane perpendicular to a line that runs (a) from the center of a celestial body (b) through the observer and (c) out to space (see graphic above).
 It is used to calculate "horizon dip," which is the difference between the astronomical horizon and the sea horizon measured in arcs.
 Horizon dip is one factor taken into account in navigation by the stars.

 Bird's-eye view created with a horizon line above the subject of the scene (in this case, Paris in 1850).

 In perspective drawing, the horizon line (also referred to as "eye-level") is the point of view from which the drawn scene is presented.
 It is an imaginary horizontal line across the scene.
 The line may be above, level with, or below the center of the drawing, corresponding to looking down, straight at, or up to the drawn scene.
 Vanishing lines run from the foreground to one or more vanishing points on the horizon line.

 A sequence of pictures taken at Strait of Magellan, Chile, showing a tanker ship sailing towards the camera and rising over the horizon, demonstrating the Earth's curvature.
 Distance at first picture is about 18 km which would imply a theoretical horizon vertical drop of about 23 meters.
 Ship length is 186 m.